Seed Testing - Objective

 Inert matter shall include seeds, seed like structures and other matters such as soil, sand, stones, stems, leaves and flower etc. and all other matter that are not seeds.

-It includes seeds of those species normally recognised as weeds or specified under a regulation of the Seed Act as a noxious weed.
+It includes seeds of those species normally recognized as weeds or specified under a regulation of the Seed Act as a noxious weed.

 The objective of seed germination testing is to obtain information with respect to the planting value of the seed and to provide results which could be used to compare the value of different seed lots.